codership/documentation/galeracluster/source/editors/tutorial-articles.rst

    :class: doc-options library-small
    :widths: 50, 50

    "**Introduction to Galera Cluster** :raw-html:`<small>scheduled 12 aug.
 2019</small>` Overview of Galera and minimal components.
-Although conceptual, not practical, it doesn't delve deep.", "**Installing Galera Cluster** :raw-html:`<small>scheduled 5 aug.
+Although conceptual, not practical, it does not delve deep.", "**Installing Galera Cluster** :raw-html:`<small>scheduled 5 aug.
 2019</small>` Shows the basics of how to install the Galera Cluster with three nodes."
    "**Plain Replication vs. Galera Cluster** :raw-html:`<small>scheduled 19 aug.
 2019</small>` Explains standard replication compared to Galera.", "**The Essentials** :raw-html:`<small>scheduled 19 aug.
 2019</small>` Which configuration settings are need and recommended."